 - No course changes will be approved up to two days after the beginning of the school year.
 The only exception to this policy is if there exists a valid academic need to adjust a student schedule.
-A valid schedule change would be for specific academic reasons such as failure of a course, an IEP accommodation, etc. - Schedules will not be changed for personal reasons or conflicts. - The guidance counselors will review requests and meet with the principal to make a recommendation.
-The counselor will inform the student of the decision.
+A valid schedule change would be for specific academic reasons such as failure of a course, an IEP accommodation, etc. - Schedules will not be changed for personal reasons or conflicts. - The counselors will review requests and meet with the principal to make a recommendation.
+The counselor will inform the student of the decision. - It is extremely important for students to review their course selections with their parents and make sure they are aware of the requests.